Njorogetracy/managey/README.md

 Managey is an application that enables to organize activities in order to promotee productivity and effeciency.
 In its current iteration, users can create, view, edit, search, filter and delete tasks.
 A user can view their tasks as well as tasks assigned to them.
 Users are also able t comment on tasks in order to followup, ellaborate or find out more about a task.

-You can view the live site here:
-You can view the API here:
-You can view the API repository here:
+You can view the live site here: https://managey-a1b31600d931.herokuapp.com/ You can view the API repository here: https://github.com/Njorogetracy/managey_drf

 # Table of Contents